OAlper40/ScoreBoard/README.md

 3. Komut satırında proje klasörüne gidin.
  Open your terminal and navigate to the project folder.

-4. Aşağıdaki komutla uygulamayı çalıştırın:
+4. Aşağıdaki komutla uygulamayı çalıştırın: python main.py

- Run the application with this command:
+   Run the application with this command: python main.py
-#python main.py